spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/install-on-kubernetes.md

 ## Get Started

 Select the scenario and the corresponding guide to install Palette on Kubernetes.
-If you are installing Palette in an refer to the environment preparation guide before installing Palette.
+If you are installing Palette in an airgap environment, refer to the environment preparation guide before installing Palette.

 | Scenario                                                 | Environment Preparation Guide                                           | Install Guide                                              |
 | -------------------------------------------------------- | ----------------------------------------------------------------------- | ---------------------------------------------------------- |